-Discount dental programs, sometimes called dental savings plans, are annual, fee-based plans you buy outright.
+Discount dental programs, also called dental savings plans, are annual, fee-based plans you buy outright.
 They are offered by some insurers, like Cigna, as well as separate vendors.
 They are not dental insurance.
-These discount programs work like a membership program to offer you discounts/savings on various kinds of dental services.
+These discount plans work like a membership program to offer you discounts/savings on various kinds of dental services.
 They may also come with added other benefits.

-- You choose from a variety of dental savings programs.
+- You choose from a variety of dental savings plans.
 They can vary by cost and types of discounted dental treatments.
 There are also programs that cover an individual vs. a family.

 - Once you have bought a discount program, you can schedule dental care right away.
 There is no waiting period.

 - Many programs will offer you a network of dentists to choose from.